i49/hibiscus/README.md

 ## Schema example

-As first example we assume that you have following JSON document which you would like to validate in your application:
+As first example we assume that you have JSON document below that you would like to validate in your application.

 ```json
 {